Join the club! Subscribe Here

 • 1 ½ – 2 teaspoons cinnamon

-• cup fresh dates, chopped
+• ⅔ cup fresh dates chopped

-• Demerara Sugar, for sprinkling – optional
+• Demerara Sugar for sprinkling – optional

 BUTTERMILK GLAZE (Optional)

-• ¼ cup sugar, all natural cane sugar
+• ¼ cup sugar all natural cane sugar

-• ¼ tsp vanilla extract
+• ¼ teaspoon vanilla extract

-• ¼ tsp baking soda
+• ¼ teaspoon baking soda

 Instructions